CarnegieHall/linked-data/README.md

 ## CONTENTS

-The Carnegie Hall Archives believes in showing its work.
+The Carnegie Hall Rose Archives believes in showing its work.
 To that goal, this repository includes:
 - [Link](http://data.carnegiehall.org) to explore the CH LOD via a SPARQL endpoint for querying
 - [Python scripts](/scripts/scripts-overview.md) used to transform CSV to LOD serializations
 - An overview of [Carnegie Hall's performance history](#carnegie-hall-performance-history-as-linked-open-data)